 18. Icons8 [Go to Icons8]

 When you run out of icons to use, Icons8’s icon pack for Windows and Macintosh is here to the rescue.
-All of their icons are free to use; however, without a license, you’re required to link to Icons8 on your website and other places you use the icons in.
+All of their icons are free to use; however, you’re required to link to Icons8 on your website and other places you use the icons without a license.
 Depending on the license you paid for, you’d get vector icons, custom icons, PSD files, or other file types.

 VI. eCommerce Development Frameworks